-PWYP UK members engaged with UK and European Union politicians, officials, companies, investors and others to help secure the EU’s adoption of strong mandatory reporting rules for oil, gas and mining companies under the 2013 Accounting and Transparency Directives.
-The coalition worked with the UK government to achieve early and effective domestic implementation of the Directives in 2014, and to ensure that companies’ country- and project-level payment reports are in open and machine-readable data formats.
+PWYP UK members engaged with UK and European Union politicians, officials, companies, investors and others to help secure the EU’s adoption of strong mandatory payments-to-governments reporting rules for oil, gas and mining companies under the 2013 Accounting and Transparency Directives.
+The coalition worked with the UK government to achieve early and effective domestic implementation of the Directives in 2014, and to ensure that companies report their country- and project-level payments in open and machine-readable data formats.

 PWYP UK is a member of the UK Extractive Industries Transparency Initiative (UK EITI) Civil Society Network (CSN), which from 2013 to 2017 elected civil society representatives to the UK’s EITI multi-stakeholder group and currently (2019) provides interim representatives.
 The CSN’s Membership Principles and a list of current full member organisations are online here.
 Coordination is currently shared between several of the full member organisations.